What to wear when it's hot outside

 THE NAKED TRUTH

 Are your pants sticking to your legs due to the heat?
 Choose a skirt, then it will stay ventilated a bit more down there.
 However, there is one "but"; Sticky tights business.
-(Ladies with a "thigh-gap"; take a short break and read something else) There is a solution; the underpants with legs, or ladies boxershorts.
+(Ladies with a "thigh-gap"; take a short break and read something else).
+There is a solution; the underpants with legs, or ladies boxershorts.
 And no, not that seamless synthetic in this case, but a fresh cotton one.
-Don't have it in your closet, and don't want to spend your hard-earned money on it?
+Don't have it in your closet, and don't want to spend your hard-earned money on them?
 Invest in a pair of cycling shorts (short leggings) and you'll immediately tap into one of the trends of this season.
 Okay, you might sweat more than with bare thighs, but you sweat in style and you avoid rashes.

 The best skirt tip for Dutch cyclists; Clip a tablecloth weight to the center front of your skirt seam and your skirt will not blow up.
 But watch out; if the wind is too strong you risk a bump on your forehead :-).